 Black-owned businesses we admire

 The African-American entrepreneurs chosen for this list have varied stories and businesses.
 Some are working full-time jobs while juggling a side hustle.
-Others have smoothly transitioned from their professional careers to become full-time business owners.
+Others have smoothly transitioned from their professional careers to becoming full-time business owners.
 But one thing is certain for everyone listed below: they possess a mindset that exudes passion and perseverance.

 1. Tuesday Brooks, AJOY